 We have started our topic by reading and retelling Jack and the Beanstalk.
-We have discussed some of the vocabulary within the story, for example poor, furious, enormous and imagine.
+We have discussed some of the vocabulary within the story, for example poor, furious and enormous.
 We have been practising using this vocabulary in different contexts within our conversations and play.
-As part of our retelling, we added actions to the storyline to aid our recall, as well as making it more exciting!
+As a class we drew a story map together to aid our retelling of the story.